What We Do

 We inspire and train inmates and correctional staff through programs designed to improve prison sustainability and connect participants to the larger world of science and conservation.
 Our instructors range from biologists and farmers to business entrepreneurs and green energy experts.

 With support from visiting scientists, we carry out ecological research and conservation projects involving inmates, college students and community partners.
-Current projects include rearing endangered Oregon spotted frogs and Taylor’s checkerspot butterflies and propagating native prairie plants.
+Current projects include rearing Taylor’s checkerspot butterflies, caring for western pond turtles, and propagating native prairie plants.

-SPP programs are in place at all twelve Washington state prisons, with sustainable operations and community contributions programs represented in every facility.
-Washington’s prisons represent a broad spectrum of population size, gender, security level and infrastructure, which maximizes the extensibility of this project to other locations.
+State-wide, Washington’s 12 prisons host more than 170 SPP programs.
+Washington’s prisons represent a broad spectrum of population size, gender, security level and infrastructure, providing myriad examples for such programs at other locations.
 SPP serves as a model for prisons in other states and around the world, and also for residential institutions such as military bases, assisted living centers, and summer camps.